 Don't cut and paste something impersonal with too much crap.
 No one has time to read it.

-It’s also awesome to tag them on social media when you post your podcast but don’t be in-your-face about it.
+It's also excellent to tag them on social media when you post your podcast, but don't be in your face about it.

 I hope this gives you some new ideas to implement for your podcast promotion.
 Let me know which ones you try and how they work for you.

 I'd love to know what some of your favorite podcasts are and why.